johnpgr/t3-chat-app/README.md

 - [x] Live chat using websockets
 - [x] Live messages are both broadcasted & instantly displayed and persisted on db
 - [ ] User can have multiple chat rooms open
-- [ ] User real-time receive notifications on messages in rooms that are open, but not in view
+- [ ] User can receive notifications about messages in rooms that are open, but not in view
 - [ ] User can delete rooms
 - [ ] Owner of room can edit room
 - [ ] Owner of room can delete messages / kick other users